- When does the USPTO issue an ornamental refusal?

 - A tag on the inside of a hat or garment.
 A purchaser would associate a logo on the tag with the maker of the garment.

 - A small logo stamped on the back of a dinner plate or bottom of a coffee mug.
-Purchasers are accustomed to seeing a mark used in this location to identify the source of the tableware.
+Purchasers are accustomed to seeing a trademark used in this location to identify the source of the tableware.

 How do I choose the best response option for my application?